 to find those lovely letters.

-I replied the letter Smiling,
+I replied the letter with a Smiling face,

 In my imperfect cursive writing,

 And point out my mistakes, in his next.

 And those lovely letters, sent by my parents,